aboyon/upandrunningapp/README.md

 ## Miscellaneous

-- Time tracking: This app took around ~12hs of development.
-It includes: Settiing up the container, create the github repo, kick off the rails app, and make the tweaks required to fulfill the requirements.
+- **Time tracking**: This app took around ~12hs of development.
+It includes: Setting up the container, create the github repo, kick off the rails app, and make the tweaks required to fulfill with the requirements.
-- Pending improvements: Ability to update a file.
+- **Pending improvements**: Ability to update a file.
 Ability to download the original attachment.
 Expose an API endpoint like http://0.0.0.0:3000/api/v1/files
 - **Issue with ActiveStorage and Heroku**.
 Although [it is a known issue](https://devcenter.heroku.com/articles/active-storage-on-heroku), I'd like to do a mention about it.
 Free Dynos in heroku are restarted daily.
 It means that transient data (such as the files stored through ActiveStorage) is considered as disposable and it's erased on every restart.
 So might lead to unexpected behaviors in the [Live demo](https://upandrunningfileuploader.herokuapp.com/files) website.